 b) You would have a neighbor, one floor below – Drilling will disperse chemical into your neighbor’s property.

 When it comes to termites, you only realise the they are there when some damage is observed.
-Though tiny these cretures, they cause millions of home owners a huge hole in their pockets.
-The huge hole is usually for repairs and at times, reconstruction of the property it self.
-The first thing home owners shoud understand is that termites unlike most common household pests are not as straight forward to eliminate.
+Though tiny these creatures, they cause millions of homeowners a huge hole in their pockets.
+The huge hole in homeowners’ pockets is usually for repairs and at times, reconstruction of the property itself.
+The first thing homeowners sholud understand is that termites unlike most common household pests are not as straightforward to eliminate.

 A termite nest is almost always never near where an infestation is detected.
 Subterranean termites as the name suggests build their nest underground.
-An established nest can send its forces as far as 50 metres to forrage for food.
+An established nest can send its forces as far as 50 metres to forage for food.
+This is why it’s so important to get treatment for termites as soon as you find signs of them because they can spread throughout a property or even neighbourhood in no time.
 Maximum Pest has encountered subterranean termite infestations in high rise apartment buildings on the 38th floors.
 For this particular infestation, they found their way into our client’s home via a structural beam and through a concealed electrical conduit.

-Termite will usually have mulitple forraging sites either in the same property or mulitple premises concurrently.
+Termite will usually have mulitple foraging sites either in the same property or mulitple premises concurrently.
 They never only rely on one food source.
 Continue reading

 Termites, though tiny are a huge problem.
 They cause trillions of dollars in damage each year.
 Once termites find a way into your property, they will not stop till they consume all cellulose within your premises.
 These tiny pests are extremely organised and systematic in their approach to get their food source.